Slender body theories for rotating filaments: Conclusion

 \section{Conclusion}

 We examined the deficiencies of existing slender body theories (SBTs) for rotating filaments, and then proposed a semi-empirical SBT for tubular filaments derived from line integrals of Rotne-Prager-Yamakawa (RPY) singularities.
-We showed that the singularity-based SBTs of Keller+Rubinow and Johnson \cite{krub, johnson} both suffer from the same issues related to rotation-translation coupling: when the fiber is driven by an applied torque at its base, their theories imply that torque induces an $\mathcal{O}(1)$ angular-dependent translational velocity on the fiber cross section, which violates the SBT boundary condition that the fiber only translates and rotates.
+We showed that the singularity-based SBTs of Keller+Rubinow and Johnson \cite{krub, johnson}, \rone{which were designed with the resistance problem in mind,} both suffer from the same issues for \rone{rotation-translation coupling in the mobility problem}: when the fiber is driven by an applied torque at its base, their theories imply that torque induces an $\mathcal{O}(1)$ angular-dependent translational velocity on the fiber cross section, which violates the SBT boundary condition that the fiber only translates and rotates.
 In addition, these previous SBTs exhibit a lack of symmetry in the $2 \times 2$ mobility operator because of assumptions about the relative order of magnitude of the fiber translational and rotational velocities.
 As we showed previously \cite[Sec.~5.3]{maxian2022hydrodynamics}, neglecting rotation-translation coupling can lead to overestimation of the torque required to induce large-scale filament deformations.
 It is therefore important to derive an SBT which properly treats rotation-translation coupling.